sdemars/blackjack/README.md

 # blackjack
-Provides blackjack simulations and win percentage statistics to evaluate blackjack strategies
+Provides simulations and win percentage statistics for single deck blacjack under basic and dealer strategies.
+Card counting strategies and efficacy to come.

+Also Sean Abraham can suck it.